davidmghanga/recipe-app-api/README.md

    ```sh
    netstat -ano | findstr :80
    ```
-2. Cd into the project directory, then copy the sample environment values by running the following command in Terminal/Command Prompt
+2. Cd into the project directory, then copy the sample environment values:
    ```sh
    cp .env.sample .env
    ```
-3. Run the following command
+3. Start the deployment server:
    ```sh
    docker compose -f docker-compose-deploy.yml up
    ```
 4. Browse the documentation of all the endpoints at http://127.0.0.1/api/docs
 ### Creating a superuser
 To create a superuser to access the Django admin, follow these steps:
-1. Run the below command and follow the in terminal instructions:
+1. Run the following command and follow the in terminal instructions:
    ```sh
    docker compose -f docker-compose-deploy.yml run --rm app sh -c "python manage.py createsuperuser"
 2. Browse the Django admin at http://127.0.0.1/admin and login.